magomar/EstabEditorFX/README.md

 - Forces can be created from scratch, specifying all its parameters and equipment, but also **by composition**.
 When a force is specified as composed of other forces, some of its attributes (like personnel and staff capacity) are derived from the constituent forces, and the same happens with its equipment.

+To download the binaries please visit the [project page](http://magomar.github.io/EstabEditor/).